dsg38/cbsd_scenarios/README.md

 ### Generating polys

+See top level section for details.

-### Extracting stats for each inf raster / year per poly
+### Processing inf rasters to generate stats for each inf raster / year per poly